 Our purpose is to work with people with disability, providers and the community to deliver nationally consistent, responsive and effective regulation for NDIS supports and services.

-We are looking for people who are passionate and committed to improving the lives of people with disability.
+We are looking for people who are committed to improving the safety and quality of NDIS services delivered to people with disability.

-The Commission brings together various quality and safeguards functions into a single agency for the first time, and will have a suite of education and regulatory powers that apply across Australia.
+The NDIS Commission brings together various quality and safeguards functions into a single agency for the first time, and has a suite of education and regulatory powers that apply across Australia.